 Our goal is to list all possible transfer credits from other regionally accredited higher education institutions.
 The database is being updated daily, so if you don’t see your specific college or course listed, don’t worry — it may still be eligible for transfer credit.
 It just means that no one else has either transferred from that institution or transferred that specific course to Valparaiso University.
-Current Valparaiso University students should complete a Transfer Credit Approval form for articulation of the new institution/course.
-Prospective students will need to submit their official college transcripts to the Admission office for review and articulation.
+Current Valparaiso University students should complete a Transfer Credit Request eForm.
+Prospective students will need to submit their official college transcripts to the Office of Admission for review.

-For more information regarding transferring to Valparaiso University, click here.
+Learn more about information regarding transferring to Valparaiso University.

-The Transfer Credit Approval form is intended for current Valparaiso University students to do one of the following:
+The Transfer Credit Request form is intended for current Valparaiso University students to do one of the following:

 - Have previous transfer credit reevaluated

 - Have future transfer credit evaluated